-- Real interferometers must have a finite, non-zero, bandwidth. - Each frequency component generates a fringe pattern with angular separation of $\sim c/\nu B = \lambda/B$.
-(B = the baseline length a fixed number). - Each component has a maximum at the n=0 fringe (meridional plane). - They get increasingly out of step as n gets larger. - A simple illustration three wavelength components from the same physical baseline. - Baselines of u=450, 500, and 550 wavelengths. - The net result (thick blue line) is the (normalized) sum over all components.
+- Real interferometers must have a finite, non-zero, bandwidth. - Each frequency component generates a fringe pattern with angular separation of λ/B .
+(B = the baseline length a fixed number). - All fringe patterns have a maximum at the n=0 fringe (meridional plane). - The patterns get increasingly out of step as n gets larger. - A simple illustration three wavelength components from the same physical baseline. - Baselines of u=450, 500, and 550 wavelengths. - The net result (thick blue line) is the (normalized) sum over all components.